-New freshman international students with a minimum TOEFL score of 530 (paper-based), 197 (computer-based), or 71 (internet-based), a minimum IELTS band score of 5.5, ACT score of 22, or SAT of 1030, as well as a 3.00 secondary school cumulative grade point average on a 4.0 scale are eligible for this automatic award of \$1,000.
+New freshman international students with a minimum TOEFL score of 530 (paper-based), 197 (computer-based), or 71 (internet-based), a minimum IELTS band score of 5.5, ACT score of 22, or SAT of 1030, as well as a secondary school cumulative GPA of 3.0 on a 4.0 scale are eligible for this automatic award of \$1.000.

-New transfer international students with a minimum TOEFL score of 530 (paper-based), 197 (computer-based), or 71 (internet-based), a minimum IELTS overall band score of 5.5 with no individual band score below 5.5, and a college cumulative grade point average of 3.0 on a 4.0 scale are eligible for this automatic award.
+New transfer international students with a minimum TOEFL score of 530 (paper-based), 197 (computer-based), or 71 (internet-based), a minimum IELTS overall band score of 5.5 with no individual band score below 5.5, and a college cumulative grade point average of 3.0 on a 4.0 scale are eligible for this automatic award of \$1,000.

-New freshman international students who enroll in Columbia College ESL courses and earn 24 semester hours in their first year at Columbia College with a 3.0 cumulative grade point average are eligible for this automatic award.
-The award is renewable with a 3.0 Columbia College cumulative grade point average and 30 semester hours earned at Columbia College annually.
+Returning international students who enroll in Columbia College ESL courses and earned 24 semester hours in their first year at Columbia College with a 3.0 cumulative GPA are eligible for this automatic award of \$1,000.

+Renewable annually for three additional years with a 3.0 Columbia College cumulative GPA and 27 semester hours earned at Columbia College each academic year.